alas-voir/alas-voir/README.md

 - Minecraft modding (fabric, resource-packs) and mod translating (RU)
 - Skilled Obsidian.md user
 - Programming on C++ (+arduino), Python, Java
-- Huge lover of diversity of anime genres and titles (100+ in summary of 1996-2025 release years)
+- Huge fan of diversity of anime genres and titles (100+ in summary of 1996-2025 release years)
 - Casual gamer with drop of hardcore - to make life taste spicier
 - Jobless, but with burning heart and hope for changes in life